dpa99c/phonegap-launch-navigator/README.md

 ## navigateByPlaceName

-Launches Google Navigator with the location specified by a placename as the destination.
+Launches navigator app with the location specified by a placename as the destination.

 ```
 launchnavigator.navigateByPlaceName(name, successFn, errorFn);